 By feeding these AI models your customer’s profile, it can generate a robust playbook following a rough version of these steps:

 - Work out where your playbook fits into your customer journey

 - Build out the assets you'll need

 CSMs can use AI models to analyze customer data, find out their preferences, and consider their past interactions to generate tailored recommendations, cross-sell or upsell opportunities, and proactive notifications.
 What’s good about that?
 You can harvest that all-important intel to create targeted outreach strategies and foster long-term customer relationships.

 With a canny use of prompts, you can understand why a customer might be ready to upgrade their subscription.
-This can be acted upon by asking ChatGPT or Bard to write an email introducing a customer to a higher-tiered product.
+This can be acted upon by asking ChatGPT or Gemini to write an email introducing a customer to a higher-tiered product.

 A major sticky point for all CSMs is making sure the right resources are readily available to customers.
-CSMs can employ ChatGPT and Bard to generate handy “how-to” landing pages or blogs to assist product education and create written FAQs based on common queries.
+CSMs can employ ChatGPT and Gemini to generate handy “how-to” landing pages or blogs to assist product education and create written FAQs based on common queries.